madsravn/madsravn.github.io/_posts/2015-11-21-master-thesis-done-lessons-learned.markdown

 To conclude, remember to:
  * Find tools to streamline your process.
+ * Use the time of your advisor as best as possible.
+Invest some time to prepare for your meetings.
  * Focus on the important aspects of your thesis, and don't get lost in what is interesting or fun.
  * Find yourself a book on writing.